-Risk Summary of Control Mechanisms Changes to national pension requirements and/or HMRC rules e.g. changes arising from public sector pensions reform.
-The Administering Authority considers all consultation papers issued by the Government and comments where appropriate.
+Summary of Control Mechanisms The Administering Authority considers all consultation papers issued by the Government and comments where appropriate.
 The results of the most recent reforms were built into the 2013 valuation.
 Any changes to member contribution rates or benefit levels will be carefully communicated with members to minimise possible opt-outs or adverse actions.
-Time, cost and/or reputational risks associated with any DCLG intervention triggered by the Section 13 analysis.
 Take advice from Fund Actuary on position of Fund as at prior valuation, and consideration of proposed valuation approach relative to anticipated Section 13 analysis.
-Changes by Government to particular employer participation in LGPS Funds, leading to impacts on funding and/or investment strategies.
 The Administering Authority considers all consultation papers issued by the Government and comments where appropriate.
 Take advice from Fund Actuary on impact of changes on the Fund and amend strategy as appropriate.